abhishek-kumar-code/Redfish_Public/Specification.md

 Operations can be divided into two sets: intrinsic and extrinsic.
 Intrinsic operations, often referred to as CRUD, are mapped to [HTTP methods](#methods).
 The protocol also has the ability to support extrinsic operations -- those operations that do not map easily to CRUD.
 Examples of extrinsic would be items that collectively would be better performed if done as a set (for scalability, ease of interface, server side semantic preservation or similar reasons) or operations that have no natural mapping to CRUD operations.
 One examples is system reset.
 It is possible to combine multiple operations into a single action.
 A system reset could be modeled as an update to state, but semantically the client is actually requesting a state change and not simply changing the value in the state.

-In SPMA, these extrinsic operations are called **actions** and are discussed in detail in different parts of this specification.
+In Redfish, these extrinsic operations are called **actions** and are discussed in detail in different parts of this specification.

-The SPMA Schema defines certain standard actions associated with [common SPM resources](#common-spma-resources).
-For these standard actions, the SPMA Schema contains the normative language on the behavior of the action.
+The Redfish Schema defines certain standard actions associated with [common SPM resources](#common-Redfish-resources).
+For these standard actions, the Redfish Schema contains the normative language on the behavior of the action.
 OEM extensions are also allowed to the [schema](#schema-extensibility), including defining [actions](#custom-actions) for existing resources.

 #### Service Entry Point Discovery

 While the service itself is at a well-known URI, the service host must be discovered.
-SPMA, like UPnP, uses SSDP for discovery.
+Redfish, like UPnP, uses SSDP for discovery.
 SSDP is supported in a wide variety of devices, such as printers.
 It is simple, lightweight, IPv6 capable and suitable for implementation in embedded environments.
-SPMA is investigating additional service entry point discovery (e.g. DHCP-based) approaches.
+Redfish is investigating additional service entry point discovery (e.g. DHCP-based) approaches.

 For more information, see the section on [Discovery](#discovery-1)

 #### Remote Access Support

 A wide variety of remote access and redirection services are supported in this architecture.
 Critical to out-of-band environments are mechanisms to support Serial Console access, Keyboard Video and Mouse re-direction (KVM-IP), Command Shell (i.e. Command Line interface) and remote Virtual Media.
-Support for Serial Console, Command Shell, KVM-IP and Virtual Media are all encompassed in this standard and are expressed in the SPMA Schema.
+Support for Serial Console, Command Shell, KVM-IP and Virtual Media are all encompassed in this standard and are expressed in the Redfish Schema.
 This standard does not define the protocols or access mechanisms for accessing those devices and services.
-The SPMA Schema provides for the representation and configuration of those services, establishment of connections to enable those services and the operational status of those services.
+The Redfish Schema provides for the representation and configuration of those services, establishment of connections to enable those services and the operational status of those services.
 However, the specification of the protocols themselves are outside the scope of this specification.

 ### Security

-The challenge with security in a remote interface that is programmatic is to ensure both the interfaces used to interact with SPMA and the data being exchanged are secured.
+The challenge with security in a remote interface that is programmatic is to ensure both the interfaces used to interact with Redfish and the data being exchanged are secured.
 This means designing the proper security control mechanisms around the interfaces and securing the channels used to exchange the data.
 As part of this, specific behaviors are to be put in place including defining and using a minimum levels of encryption for communication channels etc.

 ## Protocol Details

-The Scalable Platform Management API is based on REST and follows OData conventions for interoperability, as defined in [OData-Protocol](#OData-Protocol), JSON payloads, as defined in [OData-JSON](#OData-JSON), and a machine-readable representation of schema, as defined in [OData-Schema](#OData-CSDL).
+The Redfish Scalable Platform Management API is based on REST and follows OData conventions for interoperability, as defined in [OData-Protocol](#OData-Protocol), JSON payloads, as defined in [OData-JSON](#OData-JSON), and a machine-readable representation of schema, as defined in [OData-Schema](#OData-CSDL).
 The schemas include annotations to enable direct translation to JSON Schema for validation and consumption by tools supporting JSON Schema.
 Following these common standards and conventions increases interoperability and enables leveraging of existing tool chains.

-SPMA follows the OData minimal conformance level for clients consuming minimal metadata.
+Redfish follows the OData minimal conformance level for clients consuming minimal metadata.

-Throughout this document, we refer to SPMA as having a protocol mapped to a data model.
+Throughout this document, we refer to Redfish as having a protocol mapped to a data model.
 More accurately, HTTP is the application protocol that will be used to transport the messages and TCP/IP is the transport protocol.
 The RESTful interface is a mapping to the message protocol.
-For simplicity though, we will refer to the RESTful mapping to HTTP, TCP/IP and other protocol, transport and messaging layer aspects as the SPMA protocol.
+For simplicity though, we will refer to the RESTful mapping to HTTP, TCP/IP and other protocol, transport and messaging layer aspects as the Redfish protocol.

-The SPMA protocol is designed around a web service based interface model, and designed for network and interaction efficiency for both user interface (UI) and automation usage.
+The Redfish protocol is designed around a web service based interface model, and designed for network and interaction efficiency for both user interface (UI) and automation usage.
 The interface is specifically designed around the REST pattern semantics.

-[HTTP methods](#http-methods) are used by the SPMA protocol for common CRUD (Create, Read, Update, Delete) operations and to retrieve header information.
+[HTTP methods](#http-methods) are used by the Redfish protocol for common CRUD (Create, Read, Update, Delete) operations and to retrieve header information.

 [Actions](#actions) are used for expanding operations beyond CRUD type operations, but should be limited in use.